-Fiscal 2022 PSUs were to vest on the vesting determination date (being the date on which the Board of Directors met to approve the Corporation's annual results for Fiscal 2024 following the end of the three-year performance period), based upon the achievement of the three-year EPS growth target.
-Such vesting determination date took place on April 3, 2024 and the PSUs will therefore be settled in Fiscal 2025.
-Accordingly, details of the vesting achieved and payout realized will be disclosed in the Corporation's management information circular for Fiscal 2025.
+In accordance with the terms of the PSU Plan, PSUs granted by the Corporation on March 29, 2022 (the "Fiscal 2023 PSUs") were to vest on the vesting determination date (being the date on which the Board of Directors met to approve the Corporation's annual results for Fiscal 2025 following the end of the three-year performance period ended on February 2, 2025), based upon the achievement of the three-year EPS growth target.
+Such vesting determination date took place on April 2, 2025 and the PSUs will be settled in Fiscal 2026.
+Accordingly, details of the vesting achieved and payout realized will be disclosed in the Corporation's management information circular for Fiscal 2026.